shahzad-subol/samam/Setup-Guideline.md

 Please fill the blanks on the mobile app registration form and click Register button to submit information.
 Then, a pop-up will appear.

-Step 2 : SMS Verification.
+Step 2 : SMS Verification

 Enter the code received in the SMS message sent to the phone number entered in step 1.